Overview of cobots

 What is a cobot?

 A cobot can work alongside humans without any physical separation, allowing for direct human-robot interaction.
 Regulated by ISO/TS 15066 where its stated objective is to “combine the repetitive performance of robots with the individual skills and ability of people”.
 Thus, making it a co-worker to support and relieve its human operators by assisting in daily tasks.
-This is because a cobot can detect abnormalities in the work environment and react accordingly – without opposing a threat due to force limitation and vision monitoring.
+This is obtained through force detection, speed and payload capacity limitations, ensuring that the cobot can detect abnormalities in the work environment and react accordingly without opposing a threat.
 Now, how does this compare to industrial robots?

 Cobot vs Robot

-Industrial robots are expensive, and it’s worth the investment in the long run for some businesses.
+Industrial robots are expensive, and for some businesses it’s worth the investment in the long run.
 According to RobotWorx, industrial robots typically range between $50.000-$80.000.
 This is the price tag before any application-specific component.
 Applying these could set you back by up to an additional $70.000.
 Cobots, however, are offered at a lower price, averaging $24.000 with an estimated ROI within 12 months.
 We admit that comparing the two can be misleading since industrial robots and cobots are tools made for entirely different tasks.
 Even so, there is still an important point to be made: they both automate different types and stages of processes!

 Industrial robots usually repeat the same task for years because, unlike cobots, they can’t be easily installed, moved around, and programmed to handle variability without highly specialized personnel.
 In fact, the deployment of an industrial robot may take up to several weeks.
 Conversely, cobots are flexible because they are designed for human interaction, allowing them to alternate between processes.